 Additional information regarding planning catchments can be found in the RPP - Technical Guidelines.
+The RPP also provides analysis on recreation activity shortfalls for each LOI in the RPP - Locality of Interest.

 Coolum area

 2.5 Park settings

 The main characteristics of the surrounding environment in which a recreation park is located is known as its setting.
 Sunshine Coast recreation parks are provided in a variety of settings, ranging from highly developed urban settings to natural or semi-natural settings in the hinterland.